lrberge/sircon/README.md

 - variables from a `data.table`, when inside a `data.table`. `Ex: library(data.table)` ENTER ` dt = as.data.table(airquality)` ENTER ` dt[, .(O|)]` then TAB will suggest `"Ozone"`.

+- paths, when inside a character string.
+Ex: `list.files("|")` then TAB suggests the files in the current working directory.

 - names from lists/data.frames.
 Ex: `airquality$M` then TAB suggests `Month`.
 It supports chaining: `l = list(base = list(airquality))` ENTER `l$base[[1]]$M` then TAB will also suggest `Month`.

 - argument names, with S3 method dispatch.
 Ex: `x = lm(Ozone ~ Solar.R, airquality) ; summary(x, |)` then TAB will suggest the arguments `object`, `correlation` and `symbolic.cor`.